Many people have written to iSixSigma asking various questions about Six Sigma certification, like:

 There are many reasons why ASQ did not automatically become the de facto certification source for Six Sigma Green Belts, Black Belts and Master Black Belts as it has for CQMs, CQEs and CQAs.
 First, ASQ only started offering certification around 2000, although Six Sigma quality has been popular since the mid-1990s.
 Second, the methodology was originally proprietary to Motorola (although most, if not all, of the individual tools that make up Six Sigma are public domain), and it was not apparent how great an impact Six Sigma would have in the quality community and business world until the late 1990s.
 Finally, there have been complaints within the quality profession that ASQ is a slow-moving organization, and at times has tried to control the evolution of Six Sigma, which created a barrier to adoption by the industry and by businesses.

-The reasons for certification are the same for any other certification:
+The reasons for certification are the same for any other industry certification:

 Ultimately, certification is a professional decision that can only be made by you.
 In some cases, it will be required for you to advance within an organization.
 For instance, at some companies it is a requirement of every salaried employee to be Green Belt trained and certified if they want to be promoted within the organization.
 In other cases, Six Sigma certification will display your energy and intent to be a leader within the quality profession.